muggy8/improbable/from-me-to-me/Ur78er4a.md

 I could only look down and drown in my own sorrows.

 "That Phanna... geez..."
-Mikay grunted in frustratron as he looked around.
+Mikay grunted in frustration as he looked around.

 I didn't have to follow his gaze to know what he's trying to do.